whisthq/whist/main-webserver/README.md

 **Postman**

 We use Postman to send API requests to our server, to store our API endpoints, and to generate documentation.
 Our Postman team link is [here](https://tryfractal.postman.co/).
 If you are not part of the team, contact @mingy98.
 To better understand how Postman works, refer to our wiki [here](https://www.notion.so/tryfractal/Postman-API-Documentation-602cc6df23e04cd0a026340c406bd663).

+Please be very careful while using Postman.
+It's all we've got, but it's buggy and its contents are not effectively version controlled, so be **100% sure** _before_ you save anything or overwrite any "initial values" for environment variables.
+When in doubt, reach out to someone more experienced!

+Here are the steps to being able to use Postman to call webserver endpoints with the Auth0 integration:

+1. Add your desired username and password for Auth0 as Postman variables in the `dev` environment.
+The variables should already exist, but without "initial values". **Don't put your username/pass as "initial values"**, but rather put them as the "current value".
+Putting them as the "initial values" will expose them to everyone!
+2. Use the "Register New User" endpoint in Postman to register yourself an Auth0 account **using your @fractal.co e-mail address**.
+You shouldn't need to add or change anything, just click the "Send" button.
+Make sure you verify your e-mail.
+3. Ask someone with Auth0 dashboard access (currently @owenniles and @MYKatz) to sufficiently elevate your permissions to the level you need.
+TODO: Make all **verified** `@fractal.co` e-mail addresses automatically have developer-level privileges.
+4. Use the "Authorize Postman" endpoint in Postman to get an access token.
+You shouldn't need to add or change anything, just click the "Send" button.
+5. Copy the resulting `access_token` value into the "existing value" of the `access_token` environment variable in the dev environment.
+As before, don't update the "initial value".
+6. Call whatever other endpoints you need in Postman!
+You should be all set.

 **TablePlus**